 Folks who will be spending their Super Bowl Sunday in Las Vegas should have no problem finding a place to watch the big game on The Strip or otherwise.
-Every bar, hotel, and casino in town will be throwing a party or some kind of event to celebrate the national sports holiday that'll be happening on February 2, 2020.
+Practically every bar, hotel, and casino in town throws a party or some kind of event to celebrate the national sports holiday.

 It should come as no surprise that the Super Bowl is a major event in Las Vegas, seeing as Sin City is a mecca for sports betting (and every other kind of betting, for that matter).
 Rest assured the bars, sportsbooks, hotels, and eateries will all be full of fans rooting for their team and trying to win a penny.

 Due to health restrictions in Nevada, virtually all large gatherings and big events for the 2021 Super Bowl—including those listed below—are canceled.
 Look into local restaurants for small scale events or special to-go menus to watch the game from your hotel.

 - Annual Big Game Party: It may be held at Westgate Resort & Casino, but this annual Super Bowl rager has become an entity of its own.
 The ticket includes everything from access to an all-day buffet and drinks to guaranteed seating and door prizes.
 You can even start tailgating here hours before the game.

 - The D Casino & Hotel: Sign up ahead of time for The D's Big Game Bash and you can even opt for a private viewing party in your own little man cave.
 This will get you unlimited "stadium food," VIP seating, and several screens for you and up to 14 others.
 You can also join the rest of the crowd in the D Ballroom for unlimited barbecue, drinks, and camaraderie.